ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * `layout_blas_general::mapping`'s constructor would take an instance of each of these two `extent` specializations.

-These new layouts differ intentionally from `layout_stride`, which takes strides all as run-time elements in an `array`.
-(P0009 may later change this to be a second `extents` object.)
+These new layouts differ intentionally from `layout_stride`, which (as of P0009R9) takes strides all as run-time elements in an `array`.
+(We favor changing this in the next revision of P0009, to make `layout_stride` take the strides as a second `extents` object.)
 We want users to be able to express strides as an arbitrary mix of compile-time and run-time values, just as they can express dimensions.

 #### New unpacked symmetric and triangular layouts